 Sleep is a precious thing and we need about seven to nine hours of it to ensure the best health.
 If you aren’t getting enough of it, then it’s time to use some of these herbs to calm or relax you to dreamland:

-Valerian is one of the most popular herbs used to treat insomnia – it’s known as a calming agent and useful sleeping aid.
+Valerian is one of the best herbal remedies used to treat insomnia – it’s known as a calming agent and useful sleeping aid.

 It’s actually the root of the valerian plant that has been known to reduce the time it would take for one to fall asleep.
 Additionally, valerian root also increases the quality and duration of rest.